 - Graduation year (if you’re still studying, enter your expected graduation date)

-What are the professional skills you possess or have developed over time?
+What are the work skills you possess or have developed over time?
 Write them down.
 Take some time to go through the advertisement and look for skill-related keywords.
 Identify them and in writing your CV, include them in this section.

-7. Professional Membership and Associations:
+7. Membership and Associations:

 Are you a member of any professional body?
-Mention it here
+Mention it here.

 8. Referees When Writing A CV: